In this section, we explore Serve’s key architectural concepts and components. It will offer insight and overview into:

-the different types of actors that make up a Serve instance
+the different types of actors that make up a Serve application

 Serve runs on Ray and utilizes Ray actors.

 There are three kinds of actors that are created to make up a Serve instance:

 Controller: A global actor unique to each Serve instance that manages the control plane.
 The Controller is responsible for creating, updating, and destroying other actors.
 Serve API calls like creating or getting a deployment make remote calls to the Controller.

 HTTP Proxy: By default there is one HTTP proxy actor on the head node.
 This actor runs a Uvicorn HTTP server that accepts incoming requests, forwards them to replicas, and responds once they are completed.
 For scalability and high availability, you can also run a proxy on each node in the cluster via the

 Replicas: Actors that actually execute the code in response to a request.
 For example, they may contain an instantiation of an ML model.
 Each replica processes individual requests from the HTTP proxy (these may be batched by the replica using

 When an HTTP request is sent to the HTTP proxy, the following happens:

 The correct deployment associated with the HTTP URL path is looked up.
 The request is placed on a queue.